Favorite Hawaiian Breakfast: A Delicious Journey Through Island Flavors

 Instructions:

-• In a shallow bowl, whisk together eggs, milk, vanilla extract, and cinnamon until well combined.
+1. Prepare the custard: In a shallow bowl, whisk together eggs, coconut milk, sugar, vanilla extract, and cinnamon until well combined.

 4. Pancakes with Macadamia Nut Sauce